Nithish-19/Nithish-19/README.md

 - 👋 Hi, I’m @Nithish-19
-- 👀 I’m interested in DATA ANALYTICS & GRAPHIC DESIGNING
+- 👀 I’m interested in Cloud and Frontend technologies
 - 🌱 I’m currently learning ...
-WEB DEVELOPMENT
+Devops
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... by Mail - mr.nithish26@gmail.com